 URBAN NATION is incorporated within the public foundation Berliner Leben, becoming so a non-profit organisation dedicated to creating possibilities and space which should function as a meeting point and hub for urban contemporary artists.
 UN is more than just a gallery or project room: an entire centre along the lines of this art form for artists, their exhibitions, debate, research, teaching, cross-media work and archives will be built also containing a unique collection as the core piece of the museum.
 The collection is already growing steadily, not least by contributions and donations by outstanding artists which have been participating in the URBAN NATION Project M/ series over the last years.

 A unique international institution is on the horizon: URBAN NATION MUSEUM FOR URBAN CONTEMPORARY ART.
-The inauguration of the museum will be in summer 2017.
+The inauguration of the museum will be in the second half of 2017.